 This problem becomes extremely essential in case of prediction in advance in real time.
 We have to use quick data, but the quality of this data is poor comparing with routine catalogs.
 Re-determination of magnitudes and epicenters can change situation considerably.
-Some object can disappear, another appear, the type of object can change, the territory for prediction can change, etc. The purpose of the experiments described in this section is to understand what changes of result can be expected with changing of input data taking into account the real values of errors in catalog.
+Some objects can disappear, another appear, the class of object can change, the territory for prediction can change, etc. The purpose of the experiments described in this section is to understand what changes of result are expected with changing of input data taking into account the observed values of errors in catalog.